Pregnancy Discrimination Attorneys in Pasadena, California

 - Failing to hire or promote you

-If an employer has taken one of the abovementioned adverse actions against you on the basis of your pregnancy, a California employment pregnancy discrimination attorney from our firm can build a strong claim and help you pursue the remedies you deserve.
+If an employer has done any of the above in relation to your pregnancy, Domb & Rauchwerger can build a solid claim to help you pursue the remedies you deserve.

 Demonstrating a Suspicious Timeline of Events

-One way an attorney can connect an adverse action to your pregnancy is by establishing a timeline of relevant events that shows the adverse action was likely motivated by your pregnancy status.
+An adverse action can be connected to your pregnancy by establishing a timeline of relevant events that shows the adverse action was likely motivated by your pregnancy status.

-For example, if you received positive performance reviews and recognition from your supervisor or manager until you disclosed your pregnancy, at which time you started receiving negative reviews or had your pay cut, a lawyer can use that information to show that the adverse action you experienced was likely due to your pregnancy.
+For example, if you received positive performance reviews and recognition from your supervisor or manager until you disclosed your pregnancy, and subsequently started receiving negative reviews or had your pay cut, a lawyer can use that information to show that the adverse action you experienced was likely due to your pregnancy.

-It can also be helpful to show that the adverse action happened soon after you disclosed your pregnancy.
-Our employment pregnancy discrimination attorneys from California can use timestamped emails, witness testimony, and other records to show the close proximity in time between when you disclosed you were pregnant to your employer and the actions taken against you after your employer knew you were pregnant.
+It can be helpful to demonstrate that the adverse action happened soon after you disclosed your pregnancy.
+Our pregnancy discrimination attorneys can use timestamped emails, witness testimony, and other records to show the proximity in time between when you disclosed your pregnancy and the actions taken against you once your employer knew you were pregnant.

-Proving that the Employer’s Reasoning for Taking An Adverse Action Against You Is Dishonest
+Proving Employer’s Reasoning for Taking Adverse Action Against You Is Dishonest

-If your employer is confronted about why they demoted you, cut your pay, fired you, failed to promote you, or committed another adverse action against you, they’ll probably say it was justified by poor performance or another issue.
+Your employer can be confronted about why they demoted you, cut your pay, fired you, failed to promote you, or committed another adverse action against you.
+They likely will say it was justified by poor performance or another issue.

-An attorney can simply refer to markers of your performance to prove that the adverse action was not performance-related and likely motivated by your pregnancy status.
-If the evidence your attorney finds shows that there was no tangible dip in your performance, they can use that finding to show that your employer was most likely lying and possibly trying to hide that they discriminated against you.
-As another example, if your employer fired you for alleged poor performance after finding out you were pregnant, but did not fire other non-pregnant employees who were known to have more significant performance issues, this can be used to demonstrate that your employer was motivated in firing you on the basis of your pregnancy but wanted to cover that up.
+A pregnancy discrimination attorney can refer to markers of your performance to prove that the adverse action was not performance-related and likely motivated by your pregnancy.
+If the evidence we find shows that no tangible dip in your performance occurred, we can use that finding to show that your employer was most likely lying and possibly trying to hide their discriminatory actions.

-Most employers are aware of the legal ramifications of discriminating against pregnant employees, so your employer will most likely refrain from making any comments that expose the resentment they feel towards you and your pregnancy.
+Most employers are aware of the legal ramifications of discriminating against pregnant employees, so your employer will most likely refrain from making any comments that expose any resentment they harbor towards you and your pregnancy.

 - “We’re going to feel the burden when you go on maternity leave.”

-- “Things have really been disrupted with all these doctor appointments of yours.”
+- “Things have really been disrupted with all your doctor appointments.”

 - “How can we know you won’t get pregnant again and disrupt things?”

-- “We are concerned that once you have your baby, you will not be able to fully focus on your job.”
+- “We are concerned that once you have your baby, you will not be able to focus on your job fully.”

 These are just a few examples of the comments a lawyer could use to hold your employer liable for pregnancy discrimination.
 Our attorneys can use emails, testimony from your co-workers, and other records of such comments to support your claim.